Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 Going all the way around the river will take about 45 minutes or so.
 All this part is stunning, very green, and it is pretty cool at this time of year, especially when the wind blows.

 Visit the historic old town when you’re done with the river trails.
 I’ll repeat it, go comfortable!

 All the streets of Albarracín are cobbled, and there are many hills, even if you only want to do this part.
 Going comfortable is my best advice!

 The town has a lot of charm, as I mentioned at the beginning, when you take a picture of it, you see a reddish village and the wall is a few kilometers long, yes, I’m not exaggerating.

 The truth is that everything is very well preserved and it seems that you went back in time, except for the cars and the clothes of the people.

 Those of the tourist office recommended we follow an itinerary, but we did a little what we wanted.

 Once we reached the town entrance, we started walking, forgetting about the map.
-Finally, we got into all the streets that caught our attention, and we let ourselves be carried away by the oh how beautiful!
+Finally, we got into all the streets that caught our attention and let ourselves be carried away by the oh how beautiful!

-We saw those alleys with roofs that almost touch each other.
+We saw those alleys with roofs that almost touched each other.
 Indeed you can cross from one balcony to another without any problem!